 Many therapists realize the importance of animal interactions in their clients’ lives.
 Bringing horses into the psychotherapy and counseling setting in an ethical and effective way requires a specialized skillset.
-The Equine-Assisted Mental Health (EAMH) practitioner certificate program is open to mental health professionals and graduate students who want to enhance their clinical practice through incorporating interactions with horses and the equine environment into psychotherapy.
+The Equine-Assisted Mental Health (EAMH) practitioner certificate program is open to master and doctoral-level mental health professionals and graduate students who want to enhance their clinical practice through incorporating interactions with horses and the equine environment into psychotherapy.
 You will receive the education, training, and supervision/consultation necessary for ethical practice within your scope, including techniques tailored to your clinical interests and the clients you serve.

 Learn More